Pinkwjp/Hello-Algorithms/README.md

 # Hello-Algorithms
-Algorithm problems and puzzles implemented in Python.

-For the appreciation of algorithms and Python, this project is aiming to include as many algorithms as possible, and the codes will be written as Pythonic as possible.

-I hope people will find the project useful.
+Algorithm problems implemented in Python as a way to practice my python skill and coding techniques (OOP, refactoring and others).

+I try to make the main logic of the algorithms evident by using classes to better communicate the context of each problem.
+Also, I incorporate type hinting to make the code more explicit and to keep the comments at minimal.
+I may add other languages as a way to learn those in the future.